madsnedergaard/heartbeats-radio-app/README.md

 # The unofficial Heartbeats App

+**--- WARNING ---**

+Currently not working as Heartbeats have changed their website/feed and it's not yet possible to play any beats..
+Hopefully I'll get it working again soon.

+**--- WARNING ---**

 I love [Heartbeats](http://heartbeats.dk/), but listening from the website had some drawbacks - thus this desktop app was created.

 ![Screenshot](screen.png)